kirui93/ScenTrees.jl/docs/src/index.md

 We present `ScenTrees.jl` package for generating and improving scenario trees and scenario lattices for multistage stochastic optimization problems using stochastic optimization.

+Note: See also the active fork at https://github.com/aloispichler/ScenTrees.jl.

 ## Main features of the package

 1. We provide algorithms for generating and improving scenario trees and scenario lattices for multistage stochastic optimization problems using _stochastic approximation_.
 In this package, we use a fixed number of trajectories of a stochastic process to generate and improve a scenario tree or a scenario lattice.
 The quality of approximation between the stochastic process and the scenario tree/scenario lattice is measured using a multistage (process) distance.
 The multistage distance suits well to measure the distance between stochastic processes because it takes notice of the effect of evolution of the process over time (cf. [Georg Ch.
 Pflug and Alois Pichler(2012)](https://doi.org/10.1137/110825054) for more on distances for multistage stochastic optimization models and the multistage distance).
 The resulting scenario tree/lattice from the stochastic approximation process represents the stochastic process in the best possible way and so can be used for decision making process.